ONEARMY/academy/docs/create/how-to.md

 ## Some tips & tricks:

 1. <b>Titles are powerful.</b> Choose wisely, keep it short.
-2. <b>Use tags,</b> that's how we stay organised: this will be how people find your How-To, so make sure they’re accurate.
+2. <b>Use tags,</b> that's how we stay organised: this will be how people find your project, so make sure they’re accurate.
 3. <b>Try to keep it short</b> but informative: trust us, we all have short attention spans.
 4. <b>Use images</b> in each step: this will help the user to visualise your instructions.
 Make sure your images are clear and taken with a good camera (smartphones are ok too!)